Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 .. image:: images/chapt5_img42_Project_Directories.png
    :align: center

-*Note: This is not hard and fast convention and might very from project to project.*
+.. note:: This is not hard and fast convention and might very from project to project.

 * Herein *core* contains the SelTestCase class which is used to create